chaosleaguewiki/chaosleaguewiki.github.io/docs/index.md

 ### Earning Points

-To earn points, you have to participate in [Minigames].
+To earn points, you have to participate in Minigames.
 To participate, you have to either spent Channel Points or Bits to buy "tickets".
 Each ticket bought will be added to a Prize that the winner of the Minigame can earn.
 The more tickets bought, the higher the Prize will be.

-Check the [Minigames page][minigames] for more info.
+Check the [Twitch minigames][twitch-minigames] and Youtube minigames pages for more info.

 [repo]: https://github.com/chaosleaguewiki/chaosleaguewiki.github.io

 [attacking-the-king]: mechanics/attacking-the-king.md
-[minigames]: minigames/index.md
+[twitch-minigames]: twitch-minigames/index.md